 Being semi-aquatic animals, beavers require a proper diet to survive properly.
 This is a reason they are extensively found among freshwater ponds, rivers, marshes, and swamps.

 Whilst American beavers are found throughout North America, they try to stay away from deserts and settle down in marshy zones.
 Over the last fifty years, the number of beavers has increased around lakes, swamps, and woods.

 Are North American Beavers Larger Than European Beavers?

 North American beavers and Eurasian beavers are similar, with European beavers being slightly larger.
 Beavers adhere to a zoological principle known as Bergmann’s Rule, named after its founder, Carl Bergmann.
 The rules state that mammals living in colder locations are larger than those in warmer locations.

 This is evidenced by the fact that North American beavers are larger, weighing approximately 45 lb.
 An adult North American beaver’s total length is 29–35 in, with the tail adding an extra 7.9–13.8 in.

 Age plays a factor, with some older beavers reaching larger than average size and weighing from around 88 lb to 110 lb.

 There are small physiological differences between the North American beavers and their Eurasian counterparts.
-The most important one regarding size is that the American beaver has longer shin bones.
+The most striking is that the American beaver has longer shin bones.

-The longer shins allow them more flexibility and range when moving on their two feet, which has the knock-on effect of making it easier for them to utilize their two hands to carry out tasks.
+Longer shins allow them more flexibility and range when moving on two feet, which has the knock-on effect of making it easier for them to utilize their hands to carry out tasks.

 Other differences are that the American beaver has a smaller head, shorter and broader muzzle, thicker and longer underfur, differently shaped nasal openings (square for American, triangular for European), and broader, more oval tails.